 Unfortunately, the reality is that many economies aren’t designed to be equal for everyone.
 That means some may have to try three times harder to break the cycle of paycheck to paycheck living.
 But that doesn’t mean the fight isn’t worth it.

-If you’ve been feeling stressed about money, or tired of not being able to get ahead, know that it is possible to make things better and gain back some financial stability.
-Goodbudget can help by guiding you through some practical first steps to help you stop living paycheck to paycheck.
+If you’ve been feeling stressed about money, or tired of not being able to get ahead, know that it’s possible to make things better and gain back some financial stability.
+Goodbudget has some resources that might help, guiding you through some practical first steps to help you break the paycheck to paycheck cycle.